thecodingmachine/utils.action.common-action/README.md

 Here is a list of all classes available in this package:

-- **FillHtmlBlock**: an object representing a GET parameter passed in the web query.
+- **Redirect**: an object used to perform an HTTP redirect.

 Mouf package
 ------------

-This package is part of Mouf (http://mouf-php.com), an effort to ensure good developing practices by providing a graphical dependency injection framework.
+This package is part of [Mouf](http://mouf-php.com), an effort to ensure good developing practices by providing a graphical dependency injection framework.